 For Healthcare Professionals: Medical/Clinical Information

-Dietary Magnesium Intake in Relation to Plasma Insulin Levels and Risk of Type 2 Diabetes in Women
+Magnesium Intake and Risk of Type 2 Diabetes in Men and Women

-Objective: Higher intake of magnesium appears to improve glucose and insulin homeostasis; however, there are sparse prospective data on the association between magnesium intake and incidence of type 2 diabetes.
+Objective: To examine the association between magnesium intake and risk of type 2 diabetes.

 Get Complete Article